Let me tell you about me, my training and how I work.

 I am trained in CBT ( Cognitive Behavioural Therapy) which I implement as part of my Existential orientation.

-I am a trained EMDR Practitioner, having completed parts 1,2 and 3 of EMDR Training, in London, with Alexandra Richman and Laura Parnell.
+I am an accredited EMDR Practitioner, having completed parts 1,2 and 3 of EMDR Training, in London, with Alexandra Richman and Laura Parnell.
 I integrate sessions of EMDR, in the context of my normal therapy, especially – but not only – in order to address issues connected to PTSD, panic attacks, fears and psychological blockages – if and when appropriate.
 I am a Member of the EMDR Association UK and Ireland.

 I am a Certified Psychological Mediator and hold a Diploma issued by Regent’s College, London, in 2012.